freeslugs/moonshot/readme.md

 install:

-npm install
+- npm install

 Run:
-leap
+- run the leap app (download from brew cask)
-and in another window
+- and in another window
-node index.js
+- `node index.js`